-Whether you are frying chicken or potatoes, baking a favorite Cake, making a tasty stir-fry, or whisking up a simple vinaigrette, canola oil can be used instead of vegetable oil, and or vice versa with a slight difference in flavor.
+Whether you are frying chicken or potatoes, baking a favorite Cake, making a tasty stir-fry, or whisking up a simple vinaigrette, the canola can be used instead of the vegetable, and vice versa with a slight difference in flavor.

 Final Thought – Canola Oil vs Vegetable oil